symfony/symfony-docs/service_container/injection_types.rst

 Immutable-setter Injection
 --------------------------

-.. versionadded:: 4.3

-    The ``immutable-setter`` injection was introduced in Symfony 4.3.

 Another possible injection is to use a method which returns a separate instance by cloning the original service, this approach allows you to make a service immutable::